studev1922/ecommerce/README.md

 ## Requirements
 - nodejs (v18.x.x)
   - Check nodejs version `node -v` and npm version `npm -v`
-  - If your computer hasn't downloaded yet, please download it on [nodejs.org](https://nodejs.org/en/download)
+  - If your computer hasn't downloaded yet, please download it on [nodejs.org](https://nodejs.org/en/download) and check it again.

 ## Ecommerce is in development
 ### Clone project